Most Valuable American Girl Dolls Ever

 11. Cecile Rey, $430

-Cecile Rey was released in 2011 and was one of the few dolls of color represents that are part of the historical line.
+Cecile Rey was released in 2011 and was one of the few dolls of color that are part of the historical line.
 She represents the mid-nineteenth century in New Orleans and loves theatre and storytelling.
-She is confident, outgoing, and curious.
+Cecile is confident, outgoing, and curious.
 She cost around $100 in 2011 but was able to be sold for $430.
 She is a retired girl doll meaning she is no longer being made, making her one of the most valuable American Girl dolls ever.

 ALSO READ: 5 Rarest Cabbage Patch Dolls and Their Value in 2023